European Patent Attorney

 Prior to co-founding Bandpay & Greuter, Patrick worked for six years in a prominent patent attorney law firm in Paris.

 Patrick’s main field of expertise is NICTs.
-He also handles electrical engineering, optics and mechanical engineering cases.
+He also handles electronics, electrical engineering, optics and mechanical engineering cases.

 By way of example, some technologies on which he regularly works are: